 As an algorithm-based method merging the design intent with the design outcome, Parametric design has been the most debated design approach among architects.
 It catches almost everyone’s attention by forming complicated geometries and structures through the interplay of elements.
-Therefore, this video explains the popular question of what is parametric design.
+Therefore, this video explains the famous question of what parametric design is.
 The video explores the origins of parametric design and its applications, including the earliest instances of parametric design in history, major contributing architects, and the most recent software of the realm.

 The upside-down model of churches by Antonio Gaudi is one of the earliest manifestations of parametric design in which he created intricate catenary arches by suspended weighted strings.
 By adjusting the position of the weights, He could change the shape of the catenary arches and, accordingly, the entire model.
 His approach was much like analog computing by observing how the model would look when placing a mirror on the model’s bottom.